About Art at Kings Oaks

 Clara Weishahn is an Alaskan theatre artist who performs, directs, and creates scripted, scored, and devised works with companies and collaborators across the East Coast and in the Pacific Northwest.
 She was born in Juneau, Alaska and grew up on a farm outside of Haines, Alaska.
 Clara studied visual arts at the University of Alaska Southeast and studied theatre at Portland State University in Portland, Oregon, the Pig Iron School for Advanced Performance Training in Philadelphia, and the London International School of Performing Arts (LISPA) in Berlin.
 Clara is the co-director of Art at Kings Oaks.
 More about Clara>>

 Art at Kings Oaks is an invitational exhibition.
-There is no submission process at this time.
-Artists are welcome to share their work via email and their information will be kept on file.
+While there is no submission process at this time, artists are welcome to share their work via email and their information will be kept on file.
 We are always happy to meet new artists.

 Since 2017, Bucks County native Michael Barocca has contributed his innovative and sensitive lighting design sensibilities to illuminating hundreds of works of art in the historic Barn and Chapel galleries at Kings Oaks.